 The first concert of the Munich Philharmonic, then known as the »Kaim Orchestra«, was held on 13 October 1893.
-Both the timing and the programme of this year’s »MPHIL 360°« festival is reminiscent of the Munich Philharmonic’s concerts in its first years of existence.
+Both the timing and the programme of this year’s »MPHIL 360°« festival were reminiscent of the Munich Philharmonic’s concerts in its first years of existence.

-The grand festival concert on Saturday 13 October 2018 pays homage to one of the most important events in the history of the Munich Philharmonic: the world première of the 8th Symphony – the »Symphony of a Thousand« –, conducted by its composer Gustav Mahler himself.
+The grand festival concert on Saturday 13 October 2018 paid homage to one of the most important events in the history of the Munich Philharmonic: The world première of the 8th Symphony – the »Symphony of a Thousand« –, conducted by its composer Gustav Mahler himself.
 On Sunday 14 October 2018, the orchestra celebrated itself.
 At the Birthday Matinee, works with special historical references were on the programme.

 Credits: Hans Engels